-GP Providers must 'pension' all their NHS GP (Practitioner) income; that is all Practitioner income paid to them by an NHSPS Employing Authority.
-A GP Provider can earn income from a number of different sources.
-If this is the case, the GP Provider must pension all of their NHS GP income and cannot opt out of pensioning certain parts of it.
-A GP Provider may however opt out of pensioning salaried Officer posts, such as hospital based clinical assistant posts, but they cannot opt out of pensioning bed fund posts and they cannot pension 'opted out' Officer income by a 'back door route' through the certificate.
-GP Providers will need to have regard to other relevant forms in the completion of this certificate, namely GP SOLO forms and Locum forms A and B.
+GP providers must pension all their NHS GP Practitioner income; that is all practitioner income paid to them by an NHS Pension Scheme Employing Authority.
+A GP provider can earn income from a number of different sources.
+If this is the case, the provider must pension all of their NHS GP practitioner income and cannot opt out of pensioning certain parts of it.
+A provider may however opt out of pensioning salaried officer posts, such as hospital based clinical assistant posts.
+They cannot opt out of pensioning bed fund posts and they cannot pension opted out officer income by a 'back door route' through the certificate.
+GP providers will need to have regard to other relevant forms in the completion of this certificate, namely GP SOLO forms and Locum forms A and B.

-There is an over-riding requirement that GP Providers must complete one certificate for each separate contract held.
-Therefore, where the same GP Provider receives income from more than one GMS/PMS/APMS contract a separate certificate is required for each.
+There is an over-riding requirement that providers must complete one certificate for each separate contract held.
+Therefore, where the same GP provider receives income from more than one General Medical Service (GMS) / Personal Medical Services (PMS) / Alternative Provider Medical Services (APMS) contract a separate certificate is required for each.